jaysylvester/citizen/README.md

 ### Route Controllers

-A citizen route controller is just a Node module.
+A citizen route controller is just a JavaScript module.
 Each route controller requires at least one export to serve as an action for the requested route.
 The default action should be named `handler()`, which is called by citizen when no action is specified in the URL.

     // Default route controller action